The Front Line (2011 film): Plot

 The winter turns to summer, but the fighting does not stop.
 During a patrol, Seong-shik is suddenly shot by "Two Seconds," a feared Communist sniper, so named due to the time between a victim being shot and the sound of the gunshot being heard.
 Although Eun-pyo attempts to save him, Soo-hyeok orders him to leave Seong-shik to die, baiting "Two Seconds" for an artillery strike that fails to kill the sniper.
 Eun-pyo attempts to hunt down "Two Seconds" alone, eventually subduing the sniper, only to find that 'he' is a female soldier named Cha Tae-kyeong, who is saddened by her having to kill Seong-shik, having recognized him over their battles and gift exchanges.
 He reluctantly lets her go.
 Eun-pyo confronts Soo-hyeok over his callousness, further inflamed when Soo-hyeok cruelly mocks one of the disabled children living in the camp, but their argument goes nowhere.
 Captain Young-il is wounded trying to calm a crazed veteran soldier demanding to see friends who died at Pohang.
-Upon Eun-pyo's questioning, Soo-hyeok reveals that the company had to abandon many fellow soldiers during a rout at Pohang to save themselves.
-With limited boats to evacuate, they even had to kill them to stay afloat; much to their shame and regret.
+Upon Eun-pyo's questioning, Soo-hyeok reveals that the company had to abandon many fellow soldiers (namely the men in the now crazed veteran’s unit) during a rout at Pohang to save themselves.
+With limited boats to evacuate, they even had to open fire & kill them to stay afloat (with a then green & cowardly Young-il being the one to pull the trigger on the landing craft’s machine gun); much to their shame and regret (though that event in the movie which supposedly happened in Pohang seems to be more based on the concluding events of the Battle of Jangsari rather than of what actually happened in the Battle of Pohang).
+The crazed veteran was the only one in his unit to make it through the machine gun fire & safely onboard the landing craft rendering him the sole survivor of his unit.

 The veteran is transferred out, doomed to a dishonorable discharge, and the orphans are evacuated as Soo-hyeok and Young-il re-install discipline and rebuild the men's will to fight.

 Later, Chinese forces are deployed in human-wave attacks against the hill.
 During the battle, Jae-oh breaks under pressure and refuses to retreat, even as they are being overrun, over his subordinates' pleas.
 Soo-hyeok shoots Jae-Oh dead in front of Eun-pyo, takes command with Young-il, and leads the company to safety.
 Realizing who he was searching for, Eun-pyo threatens to arrest him for Jae-oh's and the previous company commander's murders.
 But Soo-hyeok retorts that the two dead leaders were putting them at risk and had to be replaced for the good of the company.
 Soo-hyeok later falls victim to "Two Seconds," devastating Eun-Pyo and the others.